SNAP Eligibility Calculator – Wyoming

 Can I qualify for food stamps in Wyoming if I am unemployed?

-Do rent and utility bills matter for SNAP calculations in Wyoming?
+Do rent and utility bills affect SNAP calculations in Wyoming?

 Do Social Security or SSI count as income for Wyoming SNAP?